openandclose/tosixinch/docs/intro.rst

 Somehow, I don't like reading on the computer screen.

 So I frequently convert web pages or other texts to pdf, to read in e-readers.
-And this script helps me to do that.
+And this program helps me to do that.

 ---